-An EXPSPACE lowerbound for BE under homogeneity was already proven in [3], so we focus on the upperbound.
-In view of Proposition 2 and Theorem 4, given any BE formula ψ , one can compute in polynomial time a BE{π} formula ψ^ that is equi-satisfiable over homogeneous interval structures.
-Of course, this also means that ψ^ has size at most polynomial in $|\psi|$.
+An ExpSpace lowerbound for BE under homogeneity was already proven in [3], so we focus on the upperbound.
+In view of Proposition 2 and Theorem 4, given any BE formula ψ , one can compute in polynomial time a formula ψ^ in shallow normal form that is equi-satisfiable as ψ over homogeneous interval structures.
+This also means that ψ^ has size at most polynomial in $|\psi|$.
 We argue below that one can test satisfiability of a formula in shallow normal form in exponential space with respect to the size of the formula itself.
 Together with the previous observations, this proves Theorem 16.

-4.1 Composition of logical types
+A. Composition of logical types